-Just like dogs, kittens go through a teething stage.
-Offering a variety of chews and toys will help them work out their baby teeth and ease the pain they are feeling in the process.
+Just like puppies, kittens go through a teething stage.
+Offering a variety of chews and dental toys will help them work out their baby teeth and ease the pain they are feeling in the process.
 Chilling the chew in the fridge or freezer can be helpful for soothing irritated gums.

 Softer chews are better to start with, as their little mouths will be sensitive during this stage.
 As your cat’s adult teeth fully develop, maintaining a consistent dental routine becomes more critical.
 Upgrade to harder or more challenging chews that can hold up to their strong adult teeth and powerful jaws.

-Regularly feeding raw meaty bones will be extremely beneficial to your cat’s dental health.
-They are calorie dense and can be used to supplement meals, or fed less frequently as treats.
-Start with something soft and small like chicken necks to determine how aggressively your cat can chew.
+Raw meaty bones can be extremely beneficial to your cat’s dental health.
+They are calorie-dense and can be used to supplement meals or fed less frequently as treats.
+Start with something soft and small, like chicken necks, to determine how aggressively your cat can chew.